Build packages from source

 # For branch x.y #git checkout branches/rudder/x.y # 7.3 is still master when this documentation is written git checkout master cd rudder-agent

 Edit SOURCES/Makefile file and set the value of

 RUDDER_VERSION_TO_PACKAGE: see https://repository.rudder.io/sources/ for a complete list of available versions.
+This version MUST be of the for x.y.z.
 You can also choose a nightly version from https://repository.rudder.io/sources/nightly/

 Download the source tarball and put it in the SOURCES directory under the name rudder-sources.tar.bz2

 Now choose one of the 3 next chapter, depending on your case: dpkg (debian-like package), rpm (redhat-like package) or other.

 debian/changelogfile to make the first entry match the version you want to build.